microsoft/industry/telco/solutions/observability/readme.md

 - Azure VPN gateway has different [SKUs](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) depending on your routing, availability and scalability requirements.
 - The maximum throughput of a site-to-site VPN connection is limtied by IPsec to 1.25Gbps.
 However, multiple tunnels can be used, up to the maximum number of tunnels or aggregated througput of your VPN gateway SKU.
 - You cannot reach an Azure storage service over its public endpoint using a Site-to-Site VPN connection.
 Instead, you must make the Azure storage service accesible via a private endpoint, or you need to deploy an Azure resource or service (such as a virtual machine or Azure Data Factory) in an Azure virtual network that has VPN connectivity (directly or via VNet peering) to move the data from on-premises to the Azure storage service accesible over either, its public endpoint or via a private endpoint.
+- Azure Private Endpoint is a metered service.
+Make sure you familiarize with its [pricing](https://azure.microsoft.com/pricing/details/private-link/), so that you can estimate expected costs depending on the amount of data to ingest.

 #### Design recommendations